antonfirsov/docs/2023/05-May/hot-reload-generics/hot-reload-generics.md

 + Edit existing (static, instance) method on a (non)generic type.
 + Edit existing (static, instance) generic method on a (non)generic type.

 To test out these features yourself, you can download the latest Visual Studio 17.7 preview or the latest .NET 8 preview.
-Find out what else is coming for developers in Announcing .NET 8 Preview 4 and other posts on the .NET blog. (add links) Hot Reload is available for use anywhere you use .NET.
+Hot Reload is available for use anywhere you use .NET.

 ### Example 1 - Add new static generic method to a non-generic type